vekee/duandahai/content/posts/en/20211208-algorithm-quicksort.md

 +++

 In a quick sort algorithm,
 It picks an element as a pivot and partitions the given array around the picked pivot.
-(For sort by ascending, it moves smaller number to the pivot's left, and it moves bigger number to the pivot's right)
+(For sort by ascending, it moves smaller number to the pivot's left, and moves bigger number to the pivot's right)

 I wrote two classic samples by use python.
 - Always pick the first element as a pivot.
 - Always pick the last element as a pivot.

-#### This is a sample for quick sort that start from left value as pivot
+#### This is a sample for quick sort that start from first value as pivot
 ```PYTHON
 # change the position on each number
 def swapEachOther(arr, leftIndex, rightIndex):